 You must be an Art student with a good background in Art subjects for you to study Arabic Studies in Nigeria Universities, and that’s can only be possible if you meet admission requirements.
 This page literally covers answers to questions related to O level and A-level admission requirement.

 In other words, the WAEC subject combination (requirements), JAMB UTME subject combination (requirements), Direct Entry requirements, Special consideration (waivers) and the required screening documents for admission into Nigeria universities.
 In other to help you avoid having difficulties with getting admission in Nigeria Universities, we have some student guide articles that will be of benefit to you.
 You can ignore.

 - The required documents for admission into Nigeria universities

 - How to gain admission easily into Nigeria Universities

 - How to study online course and earn a degree

 WAEC subject combination (requirements) for Arabic Studies

 You’re expected to have at least 5 credits on the required WAEC subject combination needed to study Arabic Studies in Nigeria universities.
 These subjects combination are also applicable to other O’level exams such as NECO AND GCE.
-The O level requirement, that is, the required WAEC subject combination for Arabic Studies must include:
+The required WAEC subject combination (O level requirement) for Arabic Studies must include: